andela-pwanjiru/Bucketlist_api/README.md

 # Features:

-* 1. A user can log in.
+*  A user can log in.
-* 2. A user is authenticated.
+*  A user is authenticated.
-* 3. Create new bucketlist items.
+*  Create new bucketlist items.
-* 4. Update and delete the items.
+*  Update and delete the items.
-* 5. Retrieve a list of all created bucket lists by a registered user.
+*  Retrieve a list of all created bucket lists by a registered user.
-* 6 .Pagination - You can specify the number of results you wish to have returned.
+*  Pagination - You can specify the number of results you wish to have returned.
-* 7 .Search - get a particular bucketlist.
+*  Search - get a particular bucketlist.

 ## Usage: